Whale Watching in Provincetown MA

 - Catch the sunset from Race Point Beach.

 - Walk along Commercial Street in downtown Provincetown.
-The street is packed with quaint little shops, restaurants, and art galleries that capture the essence of this beautiful place.
+The street is packed with neat little shops, restaurants, and art galleries that capture the essence of this unique place.

-- See a lighthouse.
+- Visit a lighthouse.
 There are three in Provincetown, but the Race Point Lighthouse is the oldest.
 It was built in 1816 and is still active today.

-- Finally, the Center for Coastal Studies in Provincetown has a number of whale-related educational events, including:
+- The Center for Coastal Studies in Provincetown has a number of whale-related educational events, including:

 - Sea Space Marine Discovery Center has staff onsite ready to educate about the surrounding ocean wildlife.

-- Check out their event calendar (updated monthly) to learn all about whales while you’re in Provincetown.
+- Check out their event calendar to see what’s going on while you’re in town.

 Getting Here

-Provincetown is about a 2.5-hour drive from Boston if you don’t make any stops – which is hard to do considering all the cute towns and iconic coastline.
-If you do decide to drive, give yourself a full day to make the trip out there.
-If you’re not from the area, you’ll want to check out Plymouth, where the Pilgrims first settled in 1620.
-There’s also a plethora of delicious breakfast spots and quaint lunch cafes along the way.
-Don’t miss the Mass Audobon Wellfleet Bay Wildlife Sanctuary in South Wellfleet, where you’ll find salt marshes, hiking trails and an aquarium.
+Provincetown is located on the far north tip of Cape Cod in Massachusetts.
+It’s about a 2.5-hour drive from Boston if you don’t make any stops – which is hard to do with all the cute towns and iconic coastline.
+If you decide to drive, give yourself at least a half day to make the trip out here.
+Check out Plymouth, where the Pilgrims first settled in 1620, or head down to New Bedford to visit the whaling museum to learn about whale conservation, the history of whaling, and also to see some real whale skeletons which are pretty spectacular.
+Finally, don’t miss the Mass Audobon Wellfleet Bay Wildlife Sanctuary in South Wellfleet, where you’ll find salt marshes, hiking trails and an aquarium.

-If you want to fast-track your travels and just relax, opt for the ferry from Boston.
-It takes 90 minutes and costs around $65 per person (runs May 16-Oct 9, 2023).
-It often sells out on weekends, holidays, and during peak season, so make sure you book your tickets in advance.
+If you want to fast-track your travels and just relax, opt for the sleek and luxurious catamaran ferry from Boston.
+It takes 90 minutes and costs around $65 per person.
+It will often sell out on weekends, holidays, and during peak season, so be sure to book tickets in advance.